cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 - **cc.loader.loadResDir**

-  The parameters for `cc.resources.loadDir` are equal to `cc.loader.loadResDir`.
+  The parameters of `cc.resources.loadDir` are equal to those of `cc.loader.loadResDir`.

   ```js
   // before